UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices

-\item \textit{Log-wise Detection}: Building on the parsed log templates \(tp_i \in TP\) from the pre-processing phase, the log-wise detector focuses on significant shifts in log event frequencies.
-We primarily monitor the rates of \texttt{ERROR} and \texttt{WARN} level logs per service.
-We apply the simple yet effective $k$-$\sigma$ rule to detect anomalies.
-For each service, we compute a weighted log rate combining error and warning logs: $r = w \cdot r^\text{e} + (1-w) \cdot r^\text{w},$ where $w \in [0,1]$ is a tunable parameter.
-We set $w$ = 0.8 since error logs are generally more indicative of failures.
-An anomaly is flagged if this rate deviates from the fault-free mean $\overline{r}$ by more than $k$ standard deviations: $r - \overline{r} > k \cdot \sigma.$
+The first stage of our analysis performs anomaly detection independently for each data modality.
+This modality-wise design is motivated by the observation that different fault types manifest distinctively across logs, traces, and metrics~\cite{Eadro,Hades}.
+All detectors are intentionally lightweight, serving as an efficient first-pass filter that surfaces early abnormal signals with minimal computational overhead.
+Recent studies show that simple statistical methods often outperform more complex models in streaming and production settings~\cite{fang2025empirical}.
+Therefore, for logs and traces, which are encoded as one-dimensional feature vectors, we adopt the $k-\sigma$ rule for anomaly detection.
+For metrics, which form high-dimensional time-series vectors, we apply PCA-based dimensionality reduction~\cite{pca-ae01} and detect anomalies using reconstruction error.

-\item \textit{Trace-wise Detection}: For distributed traces, we use span latency as the primary indicator of performance anomalies.
-Similar to the log-wise detector, we apply the k-sigma rule to the duration of spans within each service.
-Services associated with traces containing spans that exhibit abnormal latency are marked as potentially anomalous for further investigation.
+\begin{itemize} \item \textit{Log-wise Detection}: Based on the parsed log templates obtained during preprocessing, the log-wise detector monitors abnormal shifts in log event frequencies at the service level.
+We focus on \texttt{ERROR} and \texttt{WARN} logs, which are more indicative of failures.
+For each service, we compute a weighted log rate $r = w \cdot r^{\text{e}} + (1-w) \cdot r^{\text{w}},$ where $r^{\text{e}}$ and $r^{\text{w}}$ denote the rates of error and warning logs, respectively, and $w \in [0,1]$ is a tunable parameter.
+We set $w=0.8$ to emphasize error logs.
+An anomaly is flagged if the log rate deviates from the fault-free mean $\overline{r}$ by more than $k$ standard deviations: $r - \overline{r} > k \cdot \sigma.$